76 mm air-defense gun M1914/15: Naval use

-Foreign Users
+Foreign users

-During the Finnish Civil War in 1918 two Pattern, 1914/15 guns were captured from the Finnish Red Guards when their armored rail wagon Ukrainski Revolutsija was captured by Finnish White Guards.
+During the Finnish Civil War in 1918 two Pattern 1914/15 guns were captured from the Finnish Red Guards when their armored rail wagon Ukrainski Revolutsija was captured by Finnish White Guards.
 The guns were unused until 1926 when they became Finland's first anti-aircraft battery.
-The two guns went on to serve as anti-aircraft and coastal artillery during the Winter War and World War II.
+The two guns went on to serve as anti-aircraft and coastal artillery during the Winter War and World War II (Continuation War).

 As part of the USSR's support for Republican Spain in the Spanish Civil War, twelve Pattern 1914/15 guns arrived at the port of Alicante on January 18, 1937.
 Four anti-aircraft batteries of three guns were formed.